Soldy/openPanthera/README.md

 python3 -m openPanthera.menu
 ```

+## How does it work?

+The Panthera currently has 12 different directories, each represent one type of SQL scripts.
+These scripts and migrations are accessed or controlled through the menu and the CLI interface using commands.
+It's important to note that Panthera does not manage the server itself; that needs to be done separately.

-# Controll and comands.
+## Controll and comands.

-The open Panthera has two control interfaces.
+The open Panthera has two control interfaces:
-Command line interface ``` python3 -m openPanthera.cli ``` , and menu interface ```python3 -m openPanthera.menu``` .
+   1. the command line interface ``` python3 -m openPanthera.cli ```
+   1. the menu interface. ```python3 -m openPanthera.menu``` .
-Both interface has the same commands.
+Both interfaces have the same commands.
+The Panthera interface is a simple command interface, but this may change in the future.
+If it does change, the menu should be renamed to "com," and a real menu interface will be implemented.
-Every command is built from two words.
-Module and function.
-Every command has a shorter method.
-The short method is two characters.
+Every command consists of two words: the module and the type.
+Additionally, every command has a shorter method, which is represented by two characters.

-# Modules
+## Modules

-## show or s.
+### show or s.

 Show system or database information.

-## directory or d.
+### directory or d.

 All directory tree-related commands belong to this module.

-## build or b.
+### build or b.

 Build command.
 This runs the build scripts.
 However, some build functions execute functions that belong to different modules.
 For example bc.
 Call a destroy before building everything again.

-## x
+### x

 This is a destructive module.
 Every destroy function belongs to that module.

-## migration or m
+### migration or m

 This is a data migration module has two functions backup and restore.

+##Types.
+In our system, there are 20 different types.
+Among them, there are 12 script types, and 8 virtual types.
+Some types are combinations of different categories, while others can represent multiple types from various modules,
+not just their parent module.
+Additionally, there are virtual types that may not be fully related to their function or only partially related to it.

+### table or t

+Represent the ```10-table``` directory.
+Storing the main tables definition.
+At the moment the openPantera only supports build.

+### link or l

+Represent the ```15-table-link``` directory.
+Storing the link tables, most of the time many too many connection representations.
+At the moment the openPantera only supports build.

+### function or f

+Represent the ```20-function``` directory.
+Storing the definition of the functions.
+Panthera only lets you access stored functions and procedures.
+At the moment the openPantera only supports build.
+But in the j module implementation is planned.

+### procedure or p

+Represent the ```30-procedure``` directory.
+Storing the procedure of the definitions.
+Panthera only lets you access stored functions and procedures.
+At the moment the openPantera only supports build.
+But in the j module implementation is planned.

+### view or v

+Represent the ```40-view``` directory.
+Storing the view of the definitions.
+It's a good practice to build view tables for the foreign keys.
+That way they can call in multiple functions and procedures with less pain.
+Do not forget the Panthera is designed for TDD so the test has to be in place or that makes the system too fragile.
+At the moment the openPantera only supports build.
+But in the j module implementation is planned.

+### index or i

+Represent the ```50-index``` directory.
+Not supported in openPanthera at the moment.

+### foreign or f

+Represent the ```60-foreign``` directory.
+Storing the foreign key definitions.
+At the moment the openPantera only supports build.
+The j module support never be implemented in the openPanthera, because increase the chance of human error.

+### migration

+Represent the ```70-migration``` directory.
+Migration support scripts.
+Not supported in openPanthera at the moment.

+### seed or s

+Represent the ```80-seed``` directory.
+Not supported in openPanthera at the moment.

+### event or e

+Represent the ```90-event``` directory.
+Not supported in openPanthera at the moment.

+### init or i

+This triggers the initializations.
+Initializing the Panthera basic table or the directory trees.

 # My note.